djpasseyjr/graphinference/README.md

 Infering computational networks from time series data.

+This repo seeks to understand algorithms that augment our ability to identify true dynamic relationships in complex systems.
+Because complex systems can be discontinuous, non-linear, hybrid systems and because they often involve a high degree of feedback and accumulation, the assumptions of dynamic models that are fundamentally linear in nature, like autoregressive models, fall short.

+But to what extent do these algorithms fail?
+Are they still able to provide useful information when the systems of interest do not satisfy the assumptions?
+When do they fail, and why?
+What are the alternatives?

+This repo seeks to investigate the following:

+1. Failure modes of autoregression and multilevel autoregression.
+2. Alternate theoretical formulations of the concept of the *computational network* of a complex system.
+3. Algorithmic approaches that assist the development of explanitory models of complex systems.

-## Installation
+## Quick Start

 There are two options for installation.
-The first install only the code library contained within the `graphinference` package, and the second option installs pinned versions of the dependencies so that the results in the Jupyter notebooks can be reproduced.
+The quick install only loads the code library contained within the `graphinference` package, and the second option, explained further down installs pinned dependencies so the jupyter and Rmd notebooks can be reproduced exactly.

-### Option 1: Install `graphinference` Library Only
+### Install `graphinference`

 To install this repo as a Python package simply run
 ```
 pip3 install git+https://github.com/djpasseyjr/graphinference.git
 ```

+### Short Example

 Then you can, for example, simulate a Ornstein–Uhlenbeck process with the following lines of Python: